phn0me/phn0me.github.io/_pages/about.md

 It's about me, __Simon__ or ```phn0me``` (which is Simon typed out on T9 with an additional e).

-# About Me

-Hi there!
 I’m an IT professional with over 10 years of experience, having had the pleasure of working alongside many talented and brilliant individuals throughout my career.
 My journey in technology has been diverse, with roles spanning across IT support, systems administration, IT consulting, and more recently, IT security and penetration testing.

 ### My Career Path